As a driver of a motor vehicle you are required to ensure that you have insurance in place to drive the vehicle.

 • Six to eight penalty points or the Magistrates have the discretion to disqualify you from driving for up to 56 days;

 • If you have been driving for two years or less, your licence would be revoked, unless Special Reasons apply, and you would have to retake your test.
-Retaking your test is a costly exercis;
+Retaking your test is a costly exercise;

 • If you already have nine or more points on your licence then you will tot up and the Magistrates will consider disqualifying you from driving for a minimum of six months, unless Special Reasons apply or a disqualification would cause Exceptional Hardship.